wxyyb00/wxyyb00.github.io/README.md

 This project aligns with perceptual principles in accessibility.
 Although the system is designed for visually impaired users, no formal user study has yet been conducted due to time and resource limitations.
 Therefore, current development decisions rely primarily on theoretical understanding of accessibility principles, informal testing, and iterative design feedback.

-Our perceptual assumptions are grounded in key principles from accessible design literature, including:
+Our perceptual assumptions are grounded in key principles from accessible design literature, including [6]:

 - The importance of non-visual cues, such as audio feedback, for spatial orientation.
 - The use of spatialized sound (e.g., directional beeps) to guide attention and communicate proximity to obstacles.